GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

 reduced and used individually.
 The default recipe takes that into account.

-We can send all the flats, regardless of characteristics, to |reduce| and each will be reduce individually.
+We can send all the flats, regardless of characteristics, to |reduce| and each will be reduced individually.
 When a calibration is needed, in this case, a master bias, the best match will be obtained automatically from the local calibration manager.